louis-cf-lin/masters/notes.md

   - Local resources deplete
   - Prey and predator model
 2. Assuming initial values are all 0 except for c=0.5 and h=1?

+Feel free to play around with the numbers
+ - No squaring in tumble prob
+ - Adjusting the 0.001
+ - Plot it and show again

+Chapter 1: Reproducing min model/metabolution
+Chapter 2: Ways of extending it or more complex behaviours that can emerge/evolve (lit review?)
+Chapter 3: Mcgregors Paper
+Chapter 4: Evolving a system and then putting it in a body vs evolving and embodied system and seeing how it compares

+- Fully understand mcGregor paper

+- Watch zoom link from matthew

+- "Embodied associated learning"